b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Personally, I like to use type declarations in my own functions (see upcoming
 @sec:julia_language_functions) to help me reason what they do.
-At first I write the function without types at all.
-Once I got them running I add the types to for future reference.
+At first I write functions without types at all (it's easier that way).
+Once I got them running I add the types to them (it us useful for future reference, code maintenance, etc.).

 ### Meaningful variable names {#sec:julia_meaningful_variable_names}